Torgos tracheliotos negevensis

-Torgos tracheliotos negevensis, the Arabian lappet-faced vulture or Arabian vulture, is an endangered bird endemic to the western and southern reaches of the Arabian peninsula.
+Torgos tracheliotos negevensis, the Arabian lappet-faced vulture or Arabian vulture, is an endangered bird endemic to the western and southern reaches of the Arabian Peninsula.
 It is a giant subspecies of the more widespread lappet-faced vulture.

 Taxonomy

 The bird is often assigned the trinomial name Torgos tracheliotos ssp. negevensis, with Torgos being Ancient Greek for “vulture” and “tracheliotos” meaning “cartilage-eared.
 The specific term “negevensis” refers to the Negev desert, a desert in Palestine where the vulture once existed.

-Due to several differences form the African subspecies, it has been elevated to a full species by some authorities.
+Due to several differences from the African subspecies, it has been elevated to a full species by some authorities.